rishi741/generativerconverstionalproject/README.md

-I used NumPy to help us choose the most probable word (according to the model) the chosen word gets translated back from a NumPy matrix into human language and added to the output sentence now in chat.py , i have used some rule based model also, i have used regrex to check the intent of user_response if the intent of user_response match with the regrex pattern it will follow the rule based patern , else it will genearte random responses using deep learning training.
+I used NumPy to help us choose the most probable word (according to the model) the chosen word gets translated back from a NumPy matrix into human language and added to the output sentence now in chat.py , i have used some rule based model also, i have used regrex to check the intent of user_response if the intent of user_response match with the regrex pattern it will follow the rule based patern , else it will genearte random responses using deep learning training. now in the chatbot_responses.docs there is screenshot of converstation of chatbot and user.